 - A finite set of nodes that are connected by a finite set of links.

-- The displayed, printed, or plotted output that represents the horizontal and vertical axis variables specified by the user for a collection of data.
+- The displayed, printed, or plotted output that represents one, two, or three axis variables specified by the user for a collection of data.
 Examples of graphs are scatterplots, bar charts, and histograms.

 - A Java object that is used to manage a collection of nodes and links.

 An IBM computer-graphics system that defines and displays text and graphics for output on a display or printer.
 See also presentation graphics routines.

 A dynamic link library that provides a user interface that is tightly integrated with authentication factors and provides password resets and second factor bypass options.